zumikiti/in-60-seconds/README.md

 ![TUTORIAL](/doc/assets/gitpitch-in-60-seconds-2.png)

 This sample slide introduces the first use of a [slide delimiter](https://gitpitch.com/docs/getting-started/delimiters/).
-Slide delimiters are used to denote the boundary between consecutive slides in the deck.
+Slide delimiters are used to denote the starting point of each new slide in the deck.

 This sample slide also demonstrates a mixture of text and image content being